-How to use the command 'inxi' (with examples)
+Mastering the Command 'inxi' (with examples)

-How to use the command 'inxi' (with examples)
+Mastering the Command 'inxi' (with examples)

-Use case 1: Print a summary of CPU, memory, hard drive and kernel information
+Use case 1: Print a summary of CPU, memory, hard drive, and kernel information

 Code: